Sunday, March 12, 2017

 My meat: chunks of tofu, golden brown.

-Potatoes, peppers, bay leaves, cardamon pods,
+Potatoes, peppers, bay leaves, cardamom pods,

 cinnamon, onion, coconut milk,